Time ticking for Ukraine, Russia to avoid new gas war

 "It is very important to find answers to questions that have not been found to date," Prodan told Reuters in an interview.

-Prodan said Ukraine needed 17-20 billion cubic meters (bcm) of gas in storage by mid-October to ensure Russian transit to Europe.
+Prodan said Ukraine needed 17-20 billion cubic metres (bcm) of gas in storage by mid-October to ensure Russian transit to Europe.
 At the moment, there in only 8.3 bcm.

 "We have some time.
 We will need to start seriously pumping gas no later than June," said Prodan.